How to develop your child's skills for safe communication with strangers. Rules of conduct with strangers

 ________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

-When talking to a stranger:
+When communicating with a stranger:

 • Never engage in conversation with a stranger on the street.

 • Do not agree to go anywhere with a stranger, do not get into his car.
-No matter how he persuades you and no matter what he offers.
+No matter how much he persuades you and no matter what he offers.

 • Never trust a stranger if he promises to buy or give you something.
 Answer that you don't need anything.

-A stranger knocks on the door:
+A stranger rings the doorbell:

-A stranger at the entrance of the house:
+Stranger at the entrance of the house:

 • Do not enter the entrance if a stranger is following you.
 Pretend that you forgot something and linger at the entrance.

-• If there is a threat of attack, make a noise, attract the attention of neighbors (whistle, break glass, ring and knock on doors, shout “Fire!”, “Help!”), try to jump out into the street.
+• If there is a threat of attack, make noise, attract the attention of neighbors (whistle, break glass, ring and knock on doors, shout “Fire!”, “Help!”), try to jump out into the street.

 Stranger in the elevator: